 And then there’s the reality that you’ll be better off in the long run.
 You’ll have one more thing that matters done and you can be proud of what you’ve created.
 Finishing our great work is one of the greatest gifts we can give ourselves.

-The more the project matters to you or the people who benefit from it, the more it’s only a start.
+3) Know that the more it matters, the more it’s only a start anyway: The more the project matters to you or the people who benefit from it, the more it’s only a start.

 Of course, you might fail, but the silver lining is that you’ll no longer be perennially stuck in the red zone.
 You’ll get to try something with the knowledge that the last thing didn’t work, so you can invest more of your energy into alternative options.
 Or perhaps returning to the heart of the matter will reveal that it wasn’t something you should’ve been doing in the first place.